JulianusIV/D2Calculator/README.md

 ### Currently working:

-- Calculate shots to kill for every resilience level given a baseline bodyshot damage value and a baseline crit value (this will be deprecated and removed with the full implementation of the archetype selector)
+- Calculate shots to kill for every resilience level given a baseline bodyshot damage value and a baseline crit value (this will be deprecated and removed with the full implementation of the archetype selector) (DEPRECATED BY SECOND POINT)
-- Calculate shots to kill for every resilience level for a select few archetypes, this wil replace beforementioned STK with manual damage input
+- Calculate shots to kill for every resilience level for any archetype
 - Accuracy calculation (taking into account accuracy, instead of optimal STK)

 ### Planned/WIP

-- Expand Archetype selection to include all archetypes
 - Calculate shots to kill for each resilience level based on archetype and damage modifier (empowering rift etc...)
 - Calculate shots to kill based on Range